-Red foxes typically are light orange-red with black legs, a light-colored underbody, and a white-tipped tail.
+Red foxes typically are light orange-red in color with black legs, a light-colored underbody, and a white-tipped tail.
 They prefer open woodlots interspersed with farmlands.

 Gray foxes are primarily a salt-and-pepper gray above with yellow-tan underfur and a black-tipped tail.
-They are adept tree climbers, and prefer heavier cover such as forests, swamps, and areas along rivers and streams.
+They have retractable claws which makes them adept tree climbers, and they prefer heavier cover such as dense hardwood or mixed wood forests, swamps, and areas along rivers and streams.

-Both red and gray foxes are largely active during dawn and dusk hours, and are primarily nocturnal.
+Both red and gray foxes are largely crepuscular meaning active during dawn and dusk hours, but are also nocturnal.
 However, it is not uncommon to see either species foraging during the day, especially during the breeding season.

-Consider breeding season when planning nuisance control activity in order to avoid orphaning young.
+Consider breeding season when planning animal damage control activity in order to avoid orphaning young.

-It is rare for foxes to pursue full-grown cats and dogs, but they may perceive kittens or small puppies as prey.
+It is not common for foxes to pursue full-grown cats and dogs, but they may perceive kittens or small puppies as prey.
 Always supervise pets in a fenced yard or keep them on a leash when possible.
 Keep cats indoors — especially young kittens — to avoid confrontations.

 In rare cases, foxes may carry rabies.
-If you or your pet is bitten by a fox, call your doctor or veterinarian immediately.
+If you or your pet is bitten by a fox, call your doctor, veterinarian, or local Health Department immediately.

 Foxes can carry mange — a skin disease caused by parasitic mites.
 Mange is communicable to other animals and people, but not without close contact.
-If you suspect your dog has been in close-range to a fox with hair loss and peeling skin, call your veterinarian for further advice.
+If you suspect your dog has been in close contact with a fox and is showing signs of hair loss and peeling skin, call your veterinarian for further advice.

 Solutions for fox problems